 We evaluate the number of lines of source code as the implementation cost, comparing source code size when the service is designed based on a core/periphery structure with the case where the service is not designed based on a core/periphery structure and implemented on an end device.
-Number of lines of source code is a numerically representable metric indicating implementation complexity.
+Actually, the number of program code lines highly depends on a programming manner.
+However, because we implemented functions with the same programming manner, and program code mainly consists of essential codes to prepare/handle API calls for each device, we use the number of program code lines for comparison.
+Comparisons between other programming manners may be possible with more implementations of MR services, but is left for our future work.

 While knowledge and preparation of the development environment is also part of the implementation cost, such factors are difficult to numerically evaluate.
 Section 5 describes these and other lessons regarding service implementation.